ADHD-friendly • low effort • fast

 What should I eat when I have no energy?

-Default meals like toast, eggs, wraps, yogurt bowls, and microwave rice bowls work well.
+Default meals like toast, eggs, wraps, yogurt bowls, and microwave rice bowls work well because they are fast, familiar, and easier to start.

 What makes a meal ADHD-friendly?